mxagar/data_science_python_tools/19_NeuralNetworks_Keras/19_11_Keras_Deployment/Deployment_DL.md

 - A web form is created with Flask-WTF so that the user can query the class of a sample with a GUI.
 - Finally, the local web application is deployed to the internet using `heroku`, which is free.

-List of files in it (in order of creation & relevance):
+List of files in it (in order of creation & of learning progression):

 - `19_11_1_Keras_Deployment_Model_Iris.ipynb`: the model is defined and trained for the Iris dataset.
 Then, the code to be deployed is collected in a cell, ready for copy & paste.
 After creating the model, two files are saved:
     - `final_iris_model.h5`: the final trained TF/Keras model